AlasdairF/Tokenize/README.md

 ## WithProvidedBuffer

-Exactly the same as AllInOne but accepts the reuse of the `buffer.Buffer`.
+Exactly the same as AllInOne but accepts the reuse of the `custom.Buffer`.
 This is much faster if you are repeatedly using this package on small chunks of data.

-    import "github.com/AlasdairF/Buffer"
+    import "github.com/AlasdairF/Custom"
-    buf := buffer.NewBuffer(32)
+    buf := custom.NewBuffer(32)
     tokenize.WithProvidedBuffer(buf, data, wordfn, lowercase, stripAccents, stripContractions, stripNumbers, stripForeign)

 ##Paginate